codio-content/HTML_and_CSS-The_Code_Editor/.guides/content/Creating-files-c9fb.md

 If you look in the far left side, you'll see the 'File Tree'.
 We have put a simple file `mary.txt` there to start with.
 Go ahead and open it up.

 ## Right Click
-Right click in line which says `00-start` and a popup menu will appear.
+Right click on the line which says `00-start` and a popup menu will appear.

 ![](.guides/img/new-file-tree.png)